bokand/bokand.github.io/web_viewports_explainer.md

 All sizes in this document are, unless otherwise noted, in CSS pixels.
 (i.e. when you zoom in, the size of a CSS pixel increases)

-If it's not already clear, this document is _non-normative_.
+If it's not already clear, this document is _non-normative_ and simply the results of my observations when it comes to non-Chrome browsers.
 Grain of salt and all that...

 ## Definitions